Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 450 (OEM) should perform quite a bit faster than the GeForce GT 430 1GB in general. (explain)
+Memory BandwidthThe GeForce GT 450 (OEM), in theory, should perform quite a bit faster than the GeForce GT 430 1GB in general. (explain)

-Texel RateThe GeForce GT 450 (OEM) should be a lot (approximately 69%) better at texture filtering than the GeForce GT 430 1GB. (explain)
+Texel RateThe GeForce GT 450 (OEM) should be quite a bit (about 69%) more effective at anisotropic filtering than the GeForce GT 430 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison